americano212/typeorm-logging-bug/README.md

 ## Description

-When I set option 'logging: false'...
+When I set option `logging: false`...

 However, queries were output with sensitive information.